philipperemy/arma-scipy-fit/README.md

 - The optimization on the ARMA coefficients is done first with the `statsmodels`.
 This is our `x0`.
 - The second optimization is done with `scipy` and the custome score function.

 The second fit seems to add some value as the overall score decreases from 0.2090 to 0.2084.
 This represents a reduction of ~0.29% of the custom score.
 Concretely, after the first fit, the model correctly predicts the sign of the true value 79.10% of the time.
-After the second fit, this percentage goes up to 79.16%.
+After the second fit, this percentage goes up to 79.16%, thanks to Scipy.

 <p align="center">
   <img src="misc/custom_score_function.png" width="600">